coleygroup/rxn-ebm/README.md

 3. Converts unique molecule SMILES into a matrix of Morgan count molecular fingerprints.
 4. Generates a lookup table (dictionary) mapping molecular SMILES strings into the corresponding index in that matrix of Morgan count fingerprints
 5. Builds a nearest-neighbour search index using the [nmslib](https://github.com/DrrDom/crem) package
 6. Generates a (very) large database of [CReM](https://github.com/DrrDom/crem) negatives, mapping each product SMILES string in the dataset (key), to a list of highly similar, mutated product SMILES strings (value).
 Note that this step can take from 10-13 hours on the USPTO_50k dataset for 150 mutated products / original product, and that CReM does not guarantee the requested number of mutated products.
-To deal with this, we pad with vectors of all 0's, and implement a simple masking layer in our network to ignore these vectors. <br>
+To deal with this, we pad with vectors of all 0's, and **(TODO)** implement a simple masking layer in our network to ignore these vectors. <br>

 #### List of provided data for pre-training rxn-ebm:
 For ease of reproducibility, all data is [available on Google Drive](https://drive.google.com/drive/folders/1ISXFL7SuVY_sW3z36hQfpyDMH1KF22nS?usp=sharing):